Crio-Bytes/Web/Hotel Website/README.md

 ## You need to write your own code in the place of TODO comments.

-1. Add icons from [Fontawesome.com](https://fontawesome.com/icons?d=gallery) and search for each icon like dumbell, home, meals etc. If you don't know how to use the fontawesome icons, again no need to worry about that, you can simply go through the reference link provided below: https://www.youtube.com/watch?v=adSoD74EqIQ
+1. In "index.html" file, add icons from [Fontawesome.com](https://fontawesome.com/icons?d=gallery) and search for each icon like dumbell, home, meals etc. If you don't know how to use the fontawesome icons, again no need to worry about that, you can simply go through the reference link provided below: https://www.youtube.com/watch?v=adSoD74EqIQ